 In the following sections we’ll talk about:

-- The Big Brands – How much is a 50cc dirt bike in 2021
+- The Big Brands – How much is a 50cc dirt bike

 - 2 stroke vs. 4 stroke kids dirt bike – How engines can be different